nossas/bonde-redes/packages/listener-solidarity/README.md

   - the older ticket has the same type of request ("psicológico" or "jurídico")
   - the older ticket has a status "new"
 If the older ticket meets these criteria, it's status will be altered to "closed".

+## Tracking new form entries

+To make the script track new widgets here's the steps you need to follow:

+- Update LAWYER_WIDGET_IDS and THERAPIST_WIDGET_IDS envs in Cluster
+- Add new form mapping to /form_entries_mapping file